-- We analysed routinely recorded 2024 data from the first 44 NHS Trusts that implemented GROW 2.0, and compared it with data from the same 44 units between 2020-2022, when only printed charts were in use. - Previously, growth velocity based on serial ultrasound estimated fetal weight (EFW) was assessed only visually implementation of GROW 2.0 in 44 NHS Trusts
+- Growth velocity assessment is by the projected optimal weight range (POWR) method 1 and prompts clinical review if slow growth is detected. - Previously, growth velocity based on serial ultrasound estimated fetal weight (EFW) was assessed only visually - We analysed routinely recorded 2024 data from the first 44 NHS Trusts that had implemented GROW 2.0 - We compared it with data from the same 44 units between 2020-2022, when only printed charts were in use.